Home » Madrid » Monastery of las Descalzas Reales Tickets

 Founded in the 16th century by Joanna of Austria, it was meant to serve as a convent for noblewomen who had chosen to live a life of poverty and devotion to God.

-The monastery is an incredibly awe-inspiring place that offers a peek into the rich history and culture of Spain.
+The monastery is an incredibly awe-inspiring place that offers a peek into Spain’s rich history and culture.

-This article covers everything you must know before booking tickets to the Monastery of Las Descalzas Reales.
+This article covers everything you must know before booking Monastery of Las Descalzas Reales tickets.

 # Monastery of las Descalzas Reales tickets